Beulaville, North Carolina

 Beulaville is a town located in Duplin County, North Carolina, United States.
-The population was 1,296 as of 2010, making it the fourth most populous town in the county.
-The community lies within Limestone Creek Township.
+As of the 2020 census, the population was 1,116.
+The community lies within the Limestone Creek Township.

 History

 Native American Presence

 The earliest Native Americans thought to have lived in the area were the Joara (whose settlements date back to AD 1000), based out of present-day Burke County.
 The Joara were the chiefdom of the Mississippian culture.
 Immediately prior to European colonization in the early 18th century, the coastal plain of North Carolina was home to many distinct Native American tribes: the Coree, Coharie, several small Neusiok communities, and the Tuscarora.
 This latter tribe gradually became the most dominant in the region as smaller tribes were either exterminated by Europeans or peacefully assimilated into the Tuscarora for collective security.
 By the time of permanent European settlement, the Tuscarora were utilizing the heavily forested areas of eastern Duplin County as a hunting ground.

 Native American burial mounds are numerous in Duplin County, in the rural areas surrounding Beulaville especially.
 There are four sizable mounds within a ten-mile radius of the town, the two largest being in the vicinity of Hallsville and Sarecta.
 Combined, these mounds contain roughly one hundred bodies.